TatuArvela/Freenote/README.md

 The main goal of this project is to make a working sample application using modern technologies.

-## Demo server
+## Production server

-Both parts of the application will be deployed on a Digital Ocean demo server using Jenkins CI.
+Both parts of the application will be deployed on a Digital Ocean server using Docker and Jenkins.

-## Client (0.2.0)
+## Client (0.2.1)

 The web client uses the following technologies: